-- 16. Consultation on the policy and the proposed changes took place between 20 September 2016 and 13 December 2016. - 17.
-There were 93 respondents to the online survey but not all respondents provided a response to each question.
-A summary of responses is shown in appendix 3. - 18.
-The majority of comments received were regarding the fairness of the system with some believing contributions should be based on ability to pay and others questioning whether the amount people are left with is sufficient to meet their daily living costs.
-Concerns were expressed about there being another impact on the older, vulnerable and people with disabilities. - Whilst only 5.95% of respondents said yes to currently receiving services 43.2% responded yes to either having or living with someone who has a disability.
+- 18. The majority of comments received were regarding the fairness of the system with some believing contributions should be based on ability to pay and others questioning whether the amount people are left with is sufficient to meet their daily living costs.
+Others disputed that the charges would have little impact on Council budgets considering the small numbers affected and would be more costly to implement.
+Concerns were expressed about vulnerable people with the greatest needs being penalised, and potentially being put at risk by refusing care to minimise cost increases, or putting extra pressure on informal carers.
+Several suggestions included raising costs but at a more gradual rate to allow existing clients the opportunity to plan for these increases.
+A summary of responses can be found in appendix 4. - 19.
+Whilst only 35.68% of respondents said yes to currently receiving services 60.06% responded yes to either having or living with someone who has a disability.
 There was a good cross section in terms of the age and employment status of those who responded.
-100% of respondents live in Gateshead and the majority of respondents (96.43%) were white British. - 20.
-A presentation on the proposed changes was given at the following stakeholder groups which highlighted the online consultation: - Physical Disability and Sensory Impairment Board

-- Carers Partnership - Autism Steering Group followed up via e-mail - Learning Disability Partnership Board via e-mail - 21.
+98.67% of respondents live in Gateshead and the majority of respondents (97.42%) were white British. - 20.
+A presentation on the proposed changes was given at the following stakeholder groups which highlighted the original online consultation: - Physical Disability and Sensory Impairment Board - Carers Partnership - Autism Steering Group followed up via e-mail - Learning Disability Partnership Board via e-mail - 21.
 The Cabinet Members for Adult Social Care have been consulted